-These sealed bags must be placed on the ground in a manner which prevents their rupture.
+These sealed bags must be able to be placed on the ground in a manner which prevents their rupture and / or creation of dust.

-- Bonded Asbestos waste must be must be securely packaged at all times - For Asbestos Contaminated Soil the customer to provide a report from an occupational hygienist confirming: - 1. if the asbestos material in the soil is bonded or friable - 2. the extent of asbestos contamination - 3. safe work procedures for the remediation of the site
+- CLASS B (Non Friable) Asbestos waste must be securely packaged at all times and must also be able to be placed, in the specific disposal location nominated by Council's staff, in a manner which prevents packaging ruptures and / or the generation of dust or the stirring up of dust. - For Asbestos Contaminated Soil, the customer to provide a report from an occupational hygienist confirming: - 1. if the asbestos material in the soil is bonded or friable; and - 2. the extent of asbestos contamination.

-If the asbestos is classified as friable, the customer must supply copies of:
+If the asbestos is classified as CLASS A (friable), the customer must supply copies of: